zhongwm/cable/README.md

 # A scala ssh client library

-## It's scala

-Written in scala2

-## A ssh client lib that is Functional, Effectful, Monadic
+## A ssh client lib that is Functional, monadic

-It's purely functional, effectful, monadic.
+It's scala, It's purely functional, (the way to use it is) effectful, monadic.

 ## Practical, Functionality rich